Starcounter/Docs/guides/network/middleware/README.md

         Handle.GET("/blocked", () =>
         {
-            return "I'll never be called :( ";
+            return "No one will call me :( ";
         });
     }
 }
 ```

-In this case, a custom middleware class is created using the `IMiddleware` interface.
-The middleware created in this case is a request filter that simply returns an unhelpful response no matter what the incoming request is.
+Here, we use the `IMiddleware` interface to create a custom middleware class.
+The middleware created is a request filter that returns an unhelpful response no matter what the incoming request is.

-By using middleware classes, it is possible to achieve a higher level of abstraction by hiding the implementation of the middleware.
+Middleware classes makes it possible to hide the implementation of middleware.

-It is also worth nothing that these classes do not have to contain request or response filters.
+It's also worth nothing that these classes do not have to contain request or response filters.
 Although, that would be the most common usage of middleware classes.

 ### HtmlFromJsonProvider